Black-legged Meadow Katydid singing in the sun at Frohing Meadows, Geauga Park District

 Dr. Thomas J. Walker, professor emeritus, University of Florida

+Website by tree cricket researcher Nancy Collins.
 Identification of all our tree crickets.
 Identification guides, detailed information on their entire life cycle, behaviors, habitats, and more.
 This is a very useful resource about tree crickets by a self-identified citizen scientist who has far exceeded that description.
-I have Nancy Colins to thank for alerting me to the presence of both Black-horned and Forbes’s tree crickets in Ohio and that I’d posted a recording of a “Black-horned” that was actually a Forbes’s.
-I did not even know this look-alike species was present in Ohio, not to mention with here in NE Ohio!
+I have Nancy Collins to thank for alerting me to the presence of both Black-horned and Forbes’s Tree Crickets in Ohio and that I’d posted a recording of a “Black-horned” that was actually a Forbes’s.
+I did not even know this look-alike species was present in Ohio, not to mention here in NE Ohio!
 I have been studying where each species is found ever since.

 I encourage you to request membership, visit often, and definitely post what you find in your area!

 Himmelman, John.and Michael DiGiorgio.
 2009.
 Guide to Night-singing Insects of the Northeast.
 Mechanicsburg, Pennsylvania: Stackpole Books